California Consumer Privacy Act (CCPA)

 The consequences of non-compliance may be steep – the Attorney General may seek fines of up to $7,500 per violation, and consumers may have a private right of action and be entitled to statutory damages for certain violations.

-The majority of companies that need to abide by the CCPA are not in compliance.
+Many companies that need to abide by the CCPA are not in compliance.

 Businesses should start taking steps now to ensure compliance and avoid costly data breach related litigation and damage to business reputation.